masaushi/accessory/README.md

 [![lint and test](https://github.com/masaushi/accessory/actions/workflows/lint_and_test.yml/badge.svg)](https://github.com/masaushi/accessory/actions/workflows/lint_and_test.yml)
 [![release](https://github.com/masaushi/accessory/actions/workflows/release.yml/badge.svg)](https://github.com/masaushi/accessory/actions/workflows/release.yml)

-accessory is an accessor generator for [Go programming language](https://golang.org/).

-## What is accessory?

-Accessory is a tool that generates accessor methods from any structs.

-Sometimes you might make struct fields unexported in order for values of fields not to be accessed or modified from anywhere in your codebases, and define getters or setters for values to be handled in a desired way.

-But writing accessors for so many fields is time-consuming, but not exciting or creative.

-Accessory frees you from tedious, monotonous tasks.
+Accessory is a tool designed for the [Go programming language](https://golang.org/) that automates the generation of accessor methods for struct fields.
+It helps developers maintain encapsulation by allowing struct fields to be unexported, while still providing controlled access through generated getter and setter methods.

+## Why Use Accessory?
+- **Encapsulation**: Keep your struct fields unexported, ensuring they're not accessed or modified unexpectedly.
+- **Automation**: Writing accessors for numerous fields can be repetitive.
+Accessory automates this task, saving you time.
+- **Customization**: While the tool follows Go conventions by default, you can customize accessor names as needed.

 ## Installation